HouseElves/kanji_time_public/README.rst

 Beyond these, the best lesson inside Kanji Time is that **it is not perfect.**

-Kanji Time demonstrates that code does not need to be perfect to ship—but—one does need to be smart about what imperfections to ship and have a plan to correct them.
+Kanji Time demonstrates that code does not need to be perfect to ship-but-one does need to be smart about what imperfections to ship and have a plan to correct them.

 :ref:`Install Kanji Time now! <install_guide>`